HerculesNode/QBlockChain-Testnet/README.md

 docker-compose down -v
 ```

+### 2-

+* With a program install Mobaxtrem or Flezilla or Winspc

+* My recommendation Mobaxtrem

-### 2- With a program like Mobaxtrem or Flezilla, copy the `testnet-validator` folder in the `testnet-public-tools` folder to your computer.
+* copy the `testnet-validator` folder to your computer.

 ![image](https://user-images.githubusercontent.com/101635385/210863061-e7273a62-3466-42b7-a3d1-5f5f1df908a9.png)